OtherJohnGray/ssh-allow-list/README.md

 1. copy the [ssh-allow-list.sh script](https://github.com/human-capitalist/ssh-allow-list/blob/main/ssh-allow-list.sh) to somewhere secure on the server that can still be read by unprivileged users, like /usr/local/bin

 2. you might end up wanting to have different versions of this script for different users or tasks, so change the name of the script to something meaningful.
-For example I use this script to control ZFS send commands issued by an unprivileged backupuser, so I renamed the script to /usr/local/bin/wrap-zfs-send
+For example I use this script to control ZFS send commands issued by an unprivileged backup user, so I renamed the script to /usr/local/bin/wrap-zfs-send

 3. set up an unprivileged SSH user.
 We are going to make sure that this user is not able to actually log into the server, but will only be able to run a defined set of commands remotely, using **ssh -i ~/.ssh/privkeyfile user@host 'somecommand'** syntax.